Krrrrrrk/WebRP_LogExport/README.md

 - ⚠️ **Don't switch to other applications**
 - ✅ You CAN minimize the entire browser window
 - ✅ You CAN resize the browser to a corner
-- The extraction typically takes 10-30 seconds depending on message count
+- The extraction is a bit slow, go make a coffee or something.

 ### Browser Compatibility
 - **Tested and confirmed working on Chrome**